jolinada/asav-test-template/README.md

 Sample of Microsoft Azure - ARM Template to deploy Cisco ASAv with related Azure Resource.

 ## Requirements
-Existing Resource Group in MS Azure Emvironment
+Existing Resource Group, Storage Account in MS Azure Emvironment

 ## Installation
 Copy all the json script (asav-test-template.json) to your newly added ARM Template section in Microsoft Azure